 Framing matters to everyone.
 Now I know I used an image of a picture frame but the picture I am talking about is more abstract.
 So is the frame.
-John Donne penned the famous line, “No man is an island entire of itself” This is especially true in the realm of the mind.
+John Donne penned the famous line, “No man is an island entire of itself.”
+This is especially true in the realm of the mind.
 No idea, no thought, no decision is made in a vacuum.
-Even when we believe that we are being completely rational, our minds are influenced by many factors can leave us surprised.
+Even when we believe we are completely rational, our minds are influenced by many factors.

 Framing in Communication

 To begin, we all understand how we present information has an impact on how others understand us.
 Using data in an authoritative manner helps others believe that we are experts.
 Presenting odds in either a negative or positive first order frames the information in either a negative or positive manner.
 Consider the lottery.
 The lottery will give you odds of winning.

 Yet if we look at percentages, we find something else.
 For instance, a Wall Street statistician, Salil Mehta, released details of the math behind the lottery.
 2% of regular players break even.
 Meaning the amount they win only matches the amount they lose.
 The other 98% of regular players comprise of people who lose over and over.
 The amount regular players lose is at least $1,000 a year!
 (1) Now, take the $1,000 spent on lottery tickets and deposit it in a savings account.
 Do that for 5 years at 9% monthly compounded interest and you’ll have over $1,000 in interest.
 Now that is winning.

 Framing through Brand Image